Explore South Korea on Foot

 Day 3 – Seoul – Seorak

-From here, you will travel to Andong.
-This interesting city if famous for a variety of ancient sites, as well as its wooden masks, mackeral, and strong local vodka (soju).
-You will check into your hotel and have the evening at leisure.
+From here, you will travel to Andong, an interesting city famous for a variety of ancient sites, as well as its wooden masks, mackeral, and strong local vodka (soju).
+Upon arrival, visit Hahoe Folk Village, a UNESCO World Heritage-listed site known for its well-preserved Joseon Dynasty-era architecture.
+Located by the Nakdong River, the village remains a living community and features tile-roofed aristocratic residences and thatched commoners’ homes, offering a glimpse into Korea’s Confucian past.
+You will then check into your hotel and have the evening at leisure.
 (B)

 Day 5 – Andong – Mt Jiri - Namwon